samuelfooks/DTO-Bioflow-M13-technical-workshop/add_tutorial/add_edito_tutorial_slidedeck.md

 **Test Your Tutorial**
   - Verify that the service clones your github, and your tutorial can be run
   - Does it install the right packages?
-  - Does it produces the outputs you expect?
+  - Does it produce the output(s) you expect?

 ---